 This would not cover other forms of development which may fall outside of specific development type policies.
 Therefore, this is not a reasonable alternative.

 POLICY DM25 - SUSTAINABLE BUILDINGS

-The Council will expect all new dwellings, and non-residential buildings, to incorporate sustainable design features to reduce carbon dioxide and nitrogen dioxide emissions, and the use of natural resources, as follows:-where relevant.
+The Council will expect all new buildings, to incorporate sustainable design features to reduce carbon dioxide and nitrogen dioxide emissions, and the use of natural resources, as follows:

 A) Water efficiency